archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 Michael Schiffer's pioneering work [-@Schiffer1972] marked one of the earliest uses of information theory in archaeology, where he explored the disruption of information flow caused by post-depositional processes, termed as "systemic and archaeological contexts."
 Schiffer emphasized how the information contained within artifacts could degrade over time due to various environmental and cultural factors, introducing "noise" into the archaeological record.
 This idea aligned with Shannon's theory of communication, where noise distorts messages as they pass through a channel.
 Schiffer's subsequent work [-@Schiffer1983] on formation processes expanded on this, demonstrating how entropy, a measure of disorder, influences the amount of reliable information that survives in archaeological contexts.

 Michael Schiffer's seminal work "Formation Processes of the Archaeological Record" [-@Schiffer1987] is among the most influential applications of information theory concepts to archaeology, even though Schiffer did not explicitly use Shannon's framework.
 Schiffer introduced the idea that archaeological sites are the result of two key processes: cultural formation processes, which involve human behaviors that create and modify archaeological deposits, and natural formation processes, which are the non-human agents, such as erosion or animal activity, that affect the archaeological record.

 The notion of information loss in these processes echoes Shannon's concepts of entropy and noise.
 Schiffer's emphasis on understanding how archaeological data are transformed before and after deposition mirrors the concerns of information theory regarding how signals are distorted through transmission.
 By conceptualizing the archaeological record as a series of transformations from its original state, Schiffer advanced a model that paralleled information processing, where each formation process acts as a filter, introducing "noise" and altering the original "message."

 John Justeson [-@Justeson1973] applied Shannon's concepts more directly to archaeological inference, investigating the limitations of reconstructing past human behavior through fragmentary data.
 He focused on how entropy could quantify uncertainty and signal degradation, critiquing the oversimplification that sometimes results when human complexity is reduced to mathematical models.
 This early work identified the tension between abstract, quantitative frameworks and the nuances of cultural history, a critique that has persisted in the field.

-John Justeson's The Limitations of Archaeological Interpretation [-@Justeson1973] explicitly drew on Shannon's ideas, applying them to the challenges archaeologists face in reconstructing past human behaviors from material remains.
+John Justeson's "Limitations of Archaeological Inference" [-@Justeson1973] explicitly drew on Shannon's ideas, applying them to the challenges archaeologists face in reconstructing past human behaviors from material remains.
 Justeson argued that archaeological interpretation is fundamentally limited by the quantity of information that can be extracted from the archaeological record.

-He viewed the archaeological record as a degraded and incomplete set of signals, with each artifact or feature representing a small, noisy fraction of the original cultural system.
+He framed the archaeological record as a degraded and incomplete set of signals, with each artifact or feature representing a small, noisy fraction of the original cultural system.
 Justeson applied Shannon's concept of entropy to assess the degree of uncertainty in archaeological interpretations, highlighting how increasing entropy in the archaeological record—due to processes such as taphonomy or excavation biases—leads to more ambiguous or unreliable interpretations.

 Justeson's work helped establish a dialogue within archaeology about the inherent limitations of inference from incomplete datasets, contributing to the development of more cautious and methodologically rigorous approaches to interpreting the archaeological record.
 His use of Shannon's ideas encouraged archaeologists to critically evaluate the reliability of their data and the extent to which they could justifiably infer past behaviors or cultural practices.